HMS Bristol (D23): Falklands War (1982)

 Bristol was suitable for use as a flagship as she was large enough to embark the extra staff members necessary for this role.
 She served as the Royal Navy flagship during the 1981 Ocean Safari exercise.
 After a short refit, during which the mortar well was plated over to allow the landing of large helicopters on the quarterdeck, she joined the Royal Navy task force in the South Atlantic in the 1982 Falklands War.
 Bristol led the Bristol group of reinforcement ships south and then joined the carrier battle group, Task Group 317.8.
 On 22 May she fired two Sea Dart missiles at spurious radar returns caused by interference with similar radars fitted on ships within the group.
 After the destroyer Coventry was hit and subsequently sunk on 25 May, Bristol with Cardiff and Exeter carried out duties in the air warfare role.
 When the aircraft carrier Hermes, the flagship, returned to the UK, Bristol took over as flagship until 17 September with Vice Admiral Derek Reffell aboard as senior-officer-in-theatre, returning to the UK after being relieved by the carrier Illustrious.

 On return to the UK she entered a refit and, in light of the lessons of the conflict, had her light anti aircraft weapons augmented with a pair of twin Oerlikon/BMARC 30 mm GCM-A03 and a pair of single Oerlikon/BMARC 20 mm GAM-B01 guns.
 Loral-Hycor SRBOC countermeasures launchers were also added to augment the elderly Corvus launchers.

 Post-Falklands service

 With the Royal Navy short on hulls after damage and losses incurred in the Falklands, Bristol remained in commission and made several overseas deployments until paid off for refit in 1984.
 Another boiler explosion when entering refit caused extensive damage that had to be repaired.
-The major work undertaken in the refit was to replace the obsolete radar Type 965 with the new Type 1022 for long-range air search duties.
+The major work undertaken in the refit was to replace the obsolete Type 965 radar with the new Type 1022 for long-range air search duties.
 The Ikara system was removed; it was intended to replace it with two triple STWS-1 launchers for 324 mm anti-submarine torpedoes, but they were never fitted.